 PSYCH 327.
 Faculty Directed Early Research for Psychology as a Social Science

 Consent of instructor required.
 One of: PSYCH 230, 240, 250, 260, 270, 280, or 290 with at least a grade of C. (1 - 4).
 (INDEPENDENT).
 May be repeated for a maximum of 6 credits.
 May be repeated for a maximum of 6 credits.
 A student may elect a combined maximum of 6 credits of PSYCH 322, 323, 326 and 327.
-A total of six credits of Psychology letter-graded Research-based courses may be counted towards the Psychology major.
+A total of six credits of Psychology letter-graded Research-based courses may be counted towards the Psychology concentration.

 Catalog numbers are part of a University-wide numbering system.
 Generally, courses numbered 100 to 199 are introductory, 200-299 are intermediate, and 300-499 are advanced (upper-level).

 Cross-listed courses are sponsored by more than one department or program and may be elected in any of the participating units.
-Cross-listings (for courses listed in the Undergraduate Course Catalog and LSA Course Guide) appear in boldface and are denoted by a slash between the participating units.
+Cross-listings (for courses listed in the Undergraduate Course Catalogue and LSA Course Guide) appear in boldface and are denoted by a slash between the participating units.

 Course titles appear in boldface after the course number.

 Prerequisites appear in italics after the course title.
 Some prerequisites are advisory.
 They suggest the assumed background or level of academic experience, and students should be guided by these statements.
-Some prerequisites are mandatory and are enforced at the point of registration.
+Some prerequisites are mandatory and are enforced at the point of online registration.
 The Course Guide and the Undergraduate Course Catalogue indicate the cases when prerequisites are enforced.